Evaluator Guide · Phase-Aware Reading Order

 If not, explain which dimensions are hardest to match.

 The public pages are not the whole portfolio.
 If your judgment is formed only from the visible public shell, your judgment is necessarily partial.
-The question is whether the visible shell already contains enough weight, rarity, and proof to justify deeper review.
+The question is whether the visible shell already contains enough weight, rarity, and evidence to justify deeper review.
 This guide is built on the assumption that it does.

 A Note For Partners, Investors, And Reviewers